KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 #### Twitter Advertising (Paid)

-Twitter has a Faith Playbook devoted to faith and religious ads can be occasionally found on Twitter.

-Twitter for Faith Playbook

 Members of the church are less likely to use Twitter.
 However, Twitter is an option to keep in mind, particularly for reaching the public at large.

+Twitter has a [Faith Playbook](https://media.twitter.com/playbook/faith-organizations) for faith organizations, and religious ads can be occasionally found on Twitter.

 ## New Sanctuary Equipment